 - East Gate or North Gate

-On the way to the Sheshan Basilica, I passed the Century Belfry.
-The well-maintained belfry is closed to the public.
-Going forward, it took me around 10 minutes to finally reach the peak of the West Sheshan, surmounted by the Sheshan Basilica.
-Along the way, I could see Fire Brigade Tower in red-yellow color on the peak of the East Sheshan, and the Lan Sun Mountain Villa is in the forest at the foot of the Sheshan.
+Passing the Century Belfry, I walked around 10 minutes to the Sheshan Basilica surmounted on the top.
+On the way, I could see Fire Brigade Tower on the East Sheshan and the Lan Sun Mountain Villa at the foot of Sheshan.

 Way of Sorrows